 There are many benefits to working for the UNLV Libraries.
 You'll not only earn a paycheck, but you'll learn helpful library skills.
-In addition, future employers will value the training, experience and desirable work habits that you will develop and demonstrate at the Libraries.
+In addition, future employers will value the training, experience, and desirable work habits that you will develop and demonstrate at the Libraries.

 Student Code of Conduct

 Use of University property for personal use or business is not allowed.
-Library equipment, materials and supplies are provided for work purposes only.
+Library equipment materials and supplies are provided for work purposes only.
 Student Assistants must check out Library materials as other patrons do and abide by all circulation policies and procedures.

 Food and Drink Policy

 Student assistants are expected to adhere to the University Libraries Food and Drink Policy.
-Individual departments within the Libraries may require more specific policies and procedures based on the work students perform so as not to risk damage to library materials.
+Individual departments within the Libraries may require more specific polices and procedures based on the work students perform so as not to risk damage to library materials.

 There is a staff break room 1125 on the first floor of the Lied Library.
 You are welcome to use it on your break.

 Student assistants are expected to dress appropriately for employment.
-Individual departments within the Libraries may require more specific policies and procedures based on the work students perform.
+Individual departments within the Libraries may require more specific polices and procedures based on the work students perform.
 For example, student assistants who handle heavy books may be asked to wear shoes that protect their feet in the event of a heavy book dropping.